 A brief history of graphic design trends

-Memphis Style was in its high reputation in the postmodernism era to liberate from the soulless and good taste between the 1976s to 1988s.
+Memphis Style was a high reputation in the postmodernism era for liberating from the soulless and good taste between the 1976s to 1988s.
 Subcultures and anti-authoritarianism often influence this trend.
 New design movements focus on experimental works, production, distribution networks, mixed styles, irony, and provocations from this era.